irenapopova/A-Technical-Page/README.md

 # A Technical Documentation Page

-This was created as part of freeCodeCamp's Responsive Web Design Projects.
+The page was created as part of freeCodeCamp's Responsive Web Design Projects.